projectdiscovery/nuclei-templates/CONTRIBUTING.md

 - **Nuclei** outcomes are only as excellent as **template matchers💡**
 - Declare at least two matchers to reduce false positive
-- Avoid matching words reflected in the URL
+- Avoid matching words reflected in the URL to reduce false positive